 Ban on smoking in outdoor dining areas and regulation of e-cigarettes and shisha tobacco

 The Tobacco Amendment Act 2016 has amended the Tobacco Act 1987 to ban smoking in outdoor dining areas and regulate e-cigarettes and shisha tobacco in the same way as other tobacco products.

-For more information the ban on smoking in outdoor dining areas, visit the Smoke-free areas page.
+For more information on the ban on smoking in outdoor dining areas, visit the smoke-free outdoor dining page.

 For more information on the regulation of e-cigarettes, visit the retailers page.
 For more information about the regulation of shisha tobacco, visit the resources and factsheets page.

 Information for businesses

-Detailed guidance materials, resources and advice will be available through the Tobacco Information Line and the Tobacco Reforms website from 1 May 2017.
+Detailed guidance materials, resources and advice will be available through the Tobacco Information Line and the resources and factsheets page.

-To stay updated with the proposed laws, and with Victorian tobacco control news, subscribe to the Tobacco Control newsletter via the blue box on the right side of this page.
+To keep up to date with the proposed laws, and with Victorian tobacco control news, subscribe to the Tobacco Control newsletter via the blue box on this page.